Beginner’s Guide to the GSA Contract Get the Guide Now

 A GSA MAS Contract provides contractors with a broad range of benefits.
 However, it has traditionally come with a tradeoff – disclosing commercial sales practices, tracking sales to a Basis of Award Class of Customer, and continuous adherence to the infamous PRC.

-To obtain a GSA MAS Contract without TDR, companies must disclose their commercial sales policies and practices.
-They must also offer pricing that reflects equal to or better than the most favorable pricing granted to a customer or class of customers that most resembles the buying habits of the federal government.
-This is known as the Most Favored Customer (MFC) or Basis of Award (BOA).
-Following the award of a GSA Contract, companies must track pricing to their MFC/BOA, report any price reductions, and depending on the circumstances, reduce their GSA pricing.
+Prior to Refresh 31, without TDR, companies were required to disclose their commercial sales policies and practices.
+They were also forced to offer pricing that reflects equal to or better than the most favorable pricing granted to a customer or class of customers that most resembles the buying habits of the federal government.
+This was known as the Most Favored Customer (MFC) or Basis of Award (BOA).
+Following the award of a GSA Contract, companies were required to track pricing to their MFC/BOA, report any price reductions, and depending on the circumstances, reduce their GSA pricing.
 TDR eliminates all of these burdensome responsibilities for companies.

 1